facebookresearch/ParlAI/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes (you can skip test\_data.py but should include a passing test for your tasks if you add any).
+4. Ensure the test suite passes.
+Run `python setup.py test`.
+If you've added a new dataset, you should run add a tests for it in `tests/data`.
-5. Make sure your code lints.
+5. Make sure your code lints (`bash tests/lint_changed.sh`)
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")